 Outcomes from two clinical centres, focusing on POP surgery using TVM, were studied.
 The participating institutions, the Centre Hospitalier Universitaire de Sherbrooke (CHUS, Sherbrooke, QC, Canada) and the Centre Hospitalier de l'Université Laval (CHUL, Quebec City, QC, Canada), are both academic hospitals.
-The participating surgeons, a urologist and a gynecologist, are both fellowship trained in female pelvic reconstructive surgery.
+The participating surgeons, a urologist and a gynecologist, are both fellowship-trained in female pelvic reconstructive surgery.

 All patients who underwent TVM POP repair in both centres were included in our study, including patients who underwent concomitant incontinence surgery and hysterectomy.
 Patients who had previously undergone mesh prolapse repair were excluded.
-Patients were offered all types of pelvic organ prolapse repair, and the type of surgery chosen was left to the discretion of the surgeon and the patient.
-Post-operative follow-up was performed at 2 months, 6 months, 12 months and yearly thereafter, for a total of 3 to 5 years.
-A full questionnaire and gynecologic exam were performed routinely during follow-up appointments.
-The gynecologic exam consisted of a full assessment of the vaginal mucosa (atrophy, pain, mesh exposure, etc.) as well as an anatomic assessment of the pelvic compartments using the Simplified Pelvic Organ Prolapse Quantification (SPOP-Q) system.
-The patients were also asked to fill out a validated subjective satisfaction questionnaire, the Patient Global Impression of Improvement (PGI-I).
+Patients were offered all types of POP repair, and the type of surgery chosen was left to the discretion of the surgeon and the patient.

+Postoperative followup was performed at two months, six months, 12 months, and yearly thereafter, for a total of 3-5 years.
+A full questionnaire and gynecological exam were given routinely during followup appointments.
+The gynecological exam consisted of a full assessment of the vaginal mucosa (atrophy, pain, mesh exposure, etc.), as well as an anatomic assessment of the pelvic compartments using the Simplified Pelvic Organ Prolapse Quantification (SPOP-Q) system.^{6,7} The patients were also asked to fill out a validated subjective satisfaction questionnaire, the Patient Global Impression of Improvement (PGI-I).8

-All patients whose routine follow-up was concluded were contacted in the aim of inviting them to a long-term follow-up appointment.
+All patients whose routine followup was concluded were contacted in the aim of inviting them to a long-term followup appointment.
 As per ethics committee protocol, the patients had to be contacted via a letter sent by postal mail, asking for their permission to participate before contacting them via telephone.

-The long-term clinic visit consisted of a full history and gynecologic exam, as well as the PGI-I questionnaire.
+The long-term clinic visit consisted of a full history and gynecological exam, as well as the PGI-I questionnaire.
 The history and exam were conducted by the treating surgeon, and the questionnaire was administered by a urology resident.
 Patients were allowed to answer the questionnaire and PGI-I via telephone if they were unable to present to the clinic.
 The telephone interview was conducted by a urology resident.
 Informed consent was obtained for each participant.

 Continuous variables were reported as medians (interquartile range [IQR]) and categorical variables were described with proportions.
-The baseline characteristics and post-operative outcomes of the patients who presented for long-term follow-up versus those who did not were compared using the Mann-Whitney U test for continuous variables and the chi-square or Fisher exact test for proportions.
-The statistical analyses were performed using IBM SPSS Statistics for Windows, version 22.0 (IBM Corporation, Armonk, NY, USA). p values of <0.05 were considered statistically significant.
+The baseline characteristics and postoperative outcomes of the patients who presented for long-term followup vs. those who did not were compared using the Mann-Whitney U test for continuous variables and the Chi-square or Fisher exact test for proportions.
+The statistical analyses were performed using IBM SPSS Statistics for Windows, version 22.0 (IBM Corporation, Armonk, NY, U.S.).
+A p value of <0.05 was considered statistically significant.